getify/Functional-Light-JS/ch9.md

 As long as a function is returned, the loop keeps going, executing that function and capturing its return, then checking its type.
 Once a non-function comes back, the trampoline assumes the function calling is complete, and just gives back the value.

-Because each continuation needs to return another continuation, we likely we'll need to use the earlier trick of forward-passing the partial result as an argument.
+Because each continuation needs to return another continuation, we'll need to use the earlier trick of forward-passing the partial result as an argument.
 Here's how we could use this utility with our earlier example of summation of a list of numbers:

 ```js
 var sum = trampoline(